cosmos/relayer/testnets/README.md

 # you should see a balance for the rly key now
 rly q bal {{chain_id}}
 ```
+Note that most of these instructions would also work directly on the
+server on which you deployed your gaia node on (not recommended though).

 ### Submit your {{chain_id}}.json to the relayer repo